So let's talk...

 I am a Registered Psychotherapist and qualified Counsellor having spent seven years studying and qualifying in both.
-I have over 10 years of experience working with individual clients in navigating difficulties, trauma and mental illness, and have a particular interest in and experience of working with women.
+I have over 10 years of experience working with individual clients in navigating difficulties, trauma and mental health issues, and have a particular interest in and experience of working with women.
 I view Psychotherapy and Counselling as an integral part of self-care, knowing ourselves and of giving value to ourselves.
 I am passionate about people and their wellbeing and is why I am passionate about Psychotherapy and Counselling because of it’s ability to enhance and restore a sense of wellbeing within a person.
 You might come to Counselling or Psychotherapy not knowing why you are there but recognising something is wrong.
 You may have identified patterns that are not supporting your Wellness i.e. avoiding, dismissing or denying your own feelings or accomodating to others.
-You may be managing symtoms such as anxiety, low mood, stress.
+You may be managing symptoms such as anxiety, low mood, stress.
 You may be dealing with a major adjustment; change of career, a new baby, the loss of a relationship, a traumatic event or your difficulties may have their origins in your early environment …or it may be that things have got out of balance.
 The focus of Psychotherapy and Counselling is our emotions and feelings as they are one of our greatest resources, they inform us.
-When we are able to talk about our feelings we have access to rich insights, learnings and opportunities for understanding, healing and growth.
+When we are able to sit with and talk about our feelings we have access to rich insights, learnings and opportunities for understanding and growth.
 Talking within a therapeutic relationship offers opportunities for new understandings about ourselves and access to experiences that can be talked about in a safe therapeutic space to support cognitive and emotional integration and processing.
 ‘Leaning into’ what is difficult, being vulnerable promotes understanding and an opportunity for processing and enables a more authentic relationship with ourselves and others, allowing us to live in more confident and compassionate ways.
 My approach is collaborative, professional, non-judgemental, theory based, understanding and holistic.
 I create a warm, safe, supportive and accepting space that supports personal growth, exploration and Wellness.
 A space where you can feel safe to attune to what is difficult to increase your understanding of yourself and promote a sense of wellbeing.
 My experience of working as a Counsellor at the University of Otago and Psychotherapist and Counsellor at the University of Canterbury Health Centres and in many schools throughout the Canterbury region, allow me confidently support clients with authenticity, understanding and knowledge.
 My work is underpinned and informed by clinically proven psychotherapy and counselling theories and I am committed to ongoing professional development.
 I am qualified in The Conversational Model of Psychotherapy which is among one of the best clinically validated of the relational psychotherapies, and am also qualified in Person-Centred Model of Counselling with training and experience in the use of Short-Term Dynamic Interpersonal Psychotherapy (STDIP) and PIT-Lite modalities.
 I am also a qualified Registered Nurse and take a holistic approach to Wellness, taking into consideration the balance of all the different aspects of your life in particular your relationships, daily rituals, habits and practices and how these may impact.

 Let's talk about...